 Formerly a low power FM, W253AD was licensed to Glenshaw, Shaler Township in the North Hills and could really only be picked up there.
 It was a simulcast of WRWJ 88.1 which broadcasts from Murrysville.
 This was the original frequency of WPTS until about 1994.
 In 2002, when WOGI (98.3) moved its signal from Charleroi to Duquesne, W253AD had to shut down to accommodate the move.

 99.3 W257CD Pittsburgh, Pennsylvania

 A translator parked on a tower in Allegheny County’s North Park to simulcast 104.3 WOGI Moon Township.
-The translator is owned by Educational Media Foundation and is used by Keymarket Licenses as a part of an LMA the two companies have with 98.3 WPKV Duquesne.
+The translator was owned by Educational Media Foundation and used by Keymarket Licenses as a part of an LMA the two companies had with 98.3 WPKV Duquesne.

 99.3 WPKL Connellsville, Pennsylvania